Mission and Commitment

 Who Are We & Who Are Our People

 Grants for Change is a Fund for the people, led by the people.
-This Fund returns resources to Black, Brown, Indigenous, Communities of Color in Wabanakiak (Maine) to support community flourishing and the work of dismantling institutional, structural, and systemic forms of white supremacy and settler colonialism.
+This fund returns resources to Black, Brown, Indigenous, Communities of Color in Maine, unceded land of the Wabanaki, to support community flourishing and the work of dismantling institutional, structural, and systemic forms of white supremacy and settler colonialism.

 Four foundational values to guide our strategy and underwrite our impact: